-B2B sales can be difficult if you don't have the right strategy.
-B2B sales are also more than a transaction; they require intricate sales strategies to convince all parties involved in the business.
+Business-to-business (B2B) sales are more than just a transaction; they require intricate sales strategies to convince all parties involved in the business.
 There are four basic categories when it comes to B2B sales: producers, resellers, governments, and institutions.
 To successfully close deals and meet quotas, it is important to understand the different types of B2B buyers and their personalities.
-Miller Heiman Group introduced strategic selling.
-It is a tactic that focuses on helping companies achieve complex agreements with a scalable, knowledge-based approach.
+Miller Heiman Group introduced strategic selling, a tactic that focuses on helping companies achieve complex agreements with a scalable, knowledge-based approach.

 It focuses on building relationships first by connecting with potential customers and selling later.
 The Economic Buyer's biggest concern is to boost return on investment and stay within or under budget.
 This type of buyer considers examples of work done for past and current customers, and seeks case studies that demonstrate the ROI of a solution.
-He or she needs to know anything and everything that could affect their bottom line.
+They need to know anything and everything that could affect their bottom line.

 The buyer user is primarily concerned with the overall customer experience and the impact of the transaction.
 The technical buyer wants to get into the feasibility essentials and specific security settings of their solutions.
 They are characterized by being skeptical, critical and indecisive in the face of change.
 When you're creating your marketing strategy, or perhaps just readjusting yourself, make sure to consider these four types of B2B buyers and their personalities.